Ms. Deborah R. McCarthy

 Classroom Library:

-I do have a private library.
+I have a private library.
 All books were purchased with my personal funds.
 Please respect the books and take care of them for future readers.
-If you damage a book, you will be held responsible; therefore, you will be held accountable to replace the book with an equivalent book.
+If you damage a book, you will be held responsible; therefore, you will be held accountable for replacing the book with an equivalent book.

-You will be required to read a book (no graphic novels, only novels) every six weeks for this class.
+You will be required to read a book (no graphic novels, only chapter books) every six weeks for this class.
 You will have 30 minutes to read your book in class every other Friday.
 Once a month, you will complete your Reader Response Packet.
 Remember that it is YOUR responsibility to keep up with your continuous reading to stay caught up.
-You will be giving a book presentation to the class after the 6-week time period.
+You will give a book presentation to the class after the nine weeks.
 You may make a mini-movie (many free apps) or a slide show presentation.
-You will also have to write a 5-paragraph reader response essay about your book, which is due on the day you give your presentation.
+You will also have to write a 5-paragraph reader response essay about your book, due on the day you give your presentation.

 Friday (2 times per month):

 Much of the reading for this course is expected to occur outside of class.
 You will be given reading time on two Fridays each month.
-Once a month, we will be going to the school library to choose a book for additional reading.
-You will be required to complete a Reader Response Packet for your library book once a month on Friday, after your 30 minutes of reading.
-If you are absent, it is your responsibility to complete your Reader Response Packet on your own.
+Once a month, we will go to the school library to choose a book for additional reading.
+You will be required to complete a Reader Response worksheet for your library book once a week on Friday.
+If absent, you must complete your Reader Response worksheet and submit it in Canvas.

 Tennessee Academic Standards: